codedge/laravel-selfupdater/README.md

-Usually you need this when distributing a self-hosted Laravel application that needs some updating mechanism, as you do not want to bother your lovely users with Git commands ;-)
+Usually you need this when distributing a self-hosted Laravel application that needs some updating mechanism, as you do not want to bother your lovely users with Git and/or Composer commands ;-)

 ## Install with Composer